apecloud/kubeblocks-addons/examples/mysql/README.md

 This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the kubectl command line tool and helm somewhere in your path.
 Please see the [getting started](https://kubernetes.io/docs/setup/)  and [Installing Helm](https://helm.sh/docs/intro/install/) for installation instructions for your platform.

-Also, this example requires kubeblocks installed and running.
-Here is the steps to install kubeblocks, please replace "`$kb_version`" with the version you want to use.
+Also, this example requires KubeBlocks installed and running.
+Here is the steps to install KubeBlocks, please replace "`$kb_version`" with the version you want to use.

 ```bash
 # Add Helm repo